AlexNabokikh/nix-config/README.md

 For a new macOS host:

-1. Create `modules/hosts/my-mac/default.nix`
+1. Create `modules/hosts/my-mac.nix` (or `modules/hosts/my-mac/default.nix` if you need
+   adjacent files)
-2. Start from `modules/hosts/work-mac/default.nix`
+2. Start from `modules/hosts/work-mac.nix`
 3. Change:
    - the configuration attribute name (e.g. `configurations.darwin."my-mac".module`) — this becomes the flake output name and should match the machine's hostname so the `Makefile` defaults work
    - `primaryUser`
-   - stack choice
+   - feature choice

 The new host will be auto-imported by `import-tree` — no manual registration needed.

-### 5. Pick The Right Stack
+### 5. Pick The Right Modules

 Common choices:

-- `nixos.stackLinuxBase`: common Linux system + Home Manager base
+- `nixos.base` — common Linux system + Home Manager base
-- `nixos.stackHyprland`: Hyprland desktop stack
+- `nixos.hyprland` — Hyprland desktop (pulls in compositor-common and HM hyprland)
-- `nixos.stackNiri`: Niri desktop stack
+- `nixos.niri` — Niri desktop (same shape as hyprland)
+- `nixos.gaming` — Steam, gaming kernel parameters, pipewire tweaks
-- `darwin.stackBase`: common macOS base
+- `darwin.base` — common macOS base + Home Manager
-- `darwin.stackAerospace`: AeroSpace desktop setup for macOS
+- `darwin.aerospace` — AeroSpace tiling window manager for macOS

 Rule of thumb:

-- hosts import stacks
+- hosts import composite features (`nixos.base`, `nixos.hyprland`, …)
-- stacks import modules
-- leaf modules stay focused
+- leaf modules under `modules/programs/` etc. stay focused on a single feature
+- cross-class wiring lives in the feature file itself

 ### 6. Build It